open-voice-interoperability/docs-archived/Privacy Guidelines and Capabilities.md

 8) Voice technology involves voice device responses for confirmation and playback.

-## Values, Guidelines, and Technical Capabilities to Address Privacy Risks Unique to Voice
+## **Values, Guidelines, and Technical Capabilities to Address Privacy Risks Unique to Voice**

+**1. Transparency**

+1.1 A voice initiated user interface must be made easily accessible and readily available to the consumer for the purpose of providing user notification of data collection practices, general data usage, and data sharing policies.

+_Example: A standard invocation phrase and application service is available on a voice assistant, and when invoked, the privacy policy notification is communicated to the user, and user consent is audibly obtained.  (e.g. User: “**OK Service**, what is your **privacy policy?**” Device: “Privacy policy is . . .
+Do you consent to this policy?
+User: “Yes”)._

+1.2 A voice initiated user interface must be made easily accessible and readily available to the consumer for the purpose of providing user notification of general data processing and AI inference routines (for example, if there is an AI inference routine for emotion, this should be disclosed in the notification).

+_Example: As a subroutine of the privacy policy notification, a voice assistant asks if the user would like to know what inference routines are utilized.
+The User responds, “yes,” and the voice assistant notifies the User of the voice inference routines being used (i.e. “voice speech-to-text only.”
+But if the voice assistant is also doing sentiment analysis, the response would be “voice speech-to-text and voice sentiment analysis.”)_

-**1. Consent**
+**2. Consent**

-1.1 Data subjects must be allowed to give explicit, unambiguous consent before the collection and processing of personal data.
+2.1 Data subjects must be allowed to give explicit, unambiguous consent before the collection and processing of personal data.

  _Example: With the initial use of any voice assistant, the voice assistant proactively communicates the privacy policy notification, addressing the collection and processing of personal data, and then audibly captures user consent prior to any collection and processing of personal data._

-1.2 A voice initiated user interface must be made easily accessible and readily available to the consumer for the purpose of accepting explicit consent for data collection, usage, and sharing policies.
+2.2 A voice initiated user interface must be made easily accessible and readily available to the consumer for the purpose of accepting explicit consent for data collection, usage, and sharing policies.

 _Example: A standard invocation phrase and application service is available on a voice assistant, and when invoked, the privacy policy notification is communicated to the user, and user consent is audibly obtained.  (e.g. User: “**OK Service**, what is your **privacy policy?**” Voice Assistant: “Privacy policy is . . .
 Do you consent to this policy?
 User: “Yes”)._

-1.3 When there is an explicit third-party provider request (i.e. a request naming a specific party other than the platform provider), data subjects must be allowed to give explicit, unambiguous consent before the collection and processing of personal data by the third party.
+2.3 When there is an explicit third-party provider request (i.e. a request naming a specific party other than the platform provider), data subjects must be allowed to give explicit, unambiguous consent before the collection and processing of personal data by the third party.

 _Example: User: “**OK Service**, please connect me to **XYZ company service provider** to service a request.”
 Voice Assistant: “Privacy policy of **XYZ company** is . . .
 Do you consent to this policy?
 User: “Yes”_

-1.4 Data must not be used for voice inference training without permission.
+2.4 Data must not be used for voice inference training without permission.

 _Example: Upon initial use the voice assistant asks for voice training for invocation words and commands, and explicitly notifies the user it is in training mode and asks for permission for using the data captures for training.
 All other interactions that may be used for training are treated similarly with explicit notification and an ask for permission before data is retained and/or used for training._

-**2. Limited Collection**
+**3. Limited Collection**

-2.1 Collected raw data must be securely deleted immediately post-processing and post inference.
+3.1 Collected raw data must be securely deleted immediately post-processing and post inference.

 _Example: As the voice assistant is continuously performing raw audio capture and running the captures through an Automated Speech Recognition module (ASR), a second process is deleting the raw audio capture data (once it has successfully been passed to the ASR module)._

-**3. Control**
+**4. Control**

-3.1 Any data that is not deleted must be accessible by the consumer with the ability to review, correct, or securely delete their data.
+4.1 Any data that is not deleted must be accessible by the consumer with the ability to review, correct, or securely delete their data.

 _Example: The voice technology platform has an interface that allows the user to review all collected and stored data, providing capabilities for the user to review, correct, or securely delete their data._

-3.2 Voice confirmation and playback routines should only include information provided in a related request; if additional information is necessary, explicit prompting and explicit affirmation must occur before confirmation and playback of this information.
+4.2 Voice confirmation and playback routines should only include information provided in a related request; if additional information is necessary, explicit prompting and explicit affirmation must occur before confirmation and playback of this information.

 _Example: A user provides information to a voice assistant to refill a prescription with a reference to a prescription number, the voice assistant application confirms the request but does not playback (TTS) the name or description of the prescription medicine unless explicitly requested to._

-**4. Transparency**

-4.1 A voice initiated user interface must be made easily accessible and readily available to the consumer for the purpose of providing user notification of data collection practices, general data usage, and data sharing policies.

-_Example: A standard invocation phrase and application service is available on a voice assistant, and when invoked, the privacy policy notification is communicated to the user, and user consent is audibly obtained.  (e.g. User: “**OK Service**, what is your **privacy policy?**” Device: “Privacy policy is . . .
-Do you consent to this policy?
-User: “Yes”)._

-4.2 A voice initiated user interface must be made easily accessible and readily available to the consumer for the purpose of providing user notification of general data processing and AI inference routines (for example, if there is an AI inference routine for emotion, this should be disclosed in the notification).

-_Example: As a subroutine of the privacy policy notification, a voice assistant asks if the user would like to know what inference routines are utilized.
-The User responds, “yes,” and the voice assistant notifies the User of the voice inference routines being used (i.e. “voice speech-to-text only.”
-But if the voice assistant is also doing sentiment analysis, the response would be “voice speech-to-text and voice sentiment analysis.”)_

 ##